Skip to main content

 Recent graduates

-Emmanuel Yeboah '21 is an audit associate with Deloitte.
+Emmanuel Yeboah '21 is an assumptions audit analyst at American Equity in Des Moines, Iowa.

-Valeria Gonzalez ’20 is a math teacher at Rock Island (Ill.)
+Valeria Gonzalez ’20 is a mathematics teacher at Rock Island (Ill.)
 High School.

-Kyle Workman ’19 is a software engineer at Cerner Corporation in Kansas City, Mo.
+Kyle Workman ’19 is a lead software engineer with CarNow in Salem, Mo.

-Dominick Sullivan ’17 is an actuarial analyst at Allstate Insurance Company in the Chicago area.
+Dominick Sullivan ’17 is an actuarial analyst with Allstate Insurance Company in the Chicago area.

 Read More Directional Arrow Directional arrow